losrobbos/java-spring-boot-api/README.md

 For Backend API Development the Framework "Spring" is by far the most commonly used.
 But Spring is a super complex multi purpose framework.
 So a pre-configured version of Spring exists, called "Spring Boot" which gives you a lot of basic libraries and configurations out of the box, to e.g. start quickly with creating a RESTful API with operations against a database of your choice.

-In order to checkout the fundamentals of the Spring Framework you might checkout this excellent high level videos first:
+In order to checkout the fundamentals of the Spring Framework you might checkout this helpful high level videos first:
 - Spring Concepts (High Level): https://www.youtube.com/watch?v=gq4S-ovWVlM
 - Spring Flow with Container & Beans: https://www.youtube.com/watch?v=aS9SQITRocc